Same parsing tech Fortune 500 ATS systems use

 How our ATS resume checker works for federal jobs

-Federal resumes follow a stricter format than private-sector resumes and must include specific terminology that agency HR systems are programmed to scan for.
-Resume Optimizer Pro checks your resume against the keywords and structure required for federal application review.
+Federal resumes require specific terminology that agency HR systems scan for.
+Check yours against the keywords and structure required for federal application review.

 How federal HR systems screen resumes

-• USAJOBS and agency HR systems scan for keywords pulled directly from the job announcement, including the exact occupational series title, grade level terms, and competency language.
+• USAJOBS and agency HR systems scan for keywords from the job announcement: occupational series title, grade level terms, and competency language.

-• Minimum qualification language must mirror the announcement.
-If the posting says "one year of specialized experience equivalent to the GS-11 level," that phrasing or a close match needs to appear in your resume.
+• Qualification language must mirror the announcement.
+If it says "one year of specialized experience equivalent to the GS-11 level," that phrasing needs to appear in your resume.

-• HR specialists use keyword checklists derived from the job announcement to score resumes for qualification.
-Missing a required competency term, even if you have the experience, can result in a not-qualified determination.
+• HR specialists use keyword checklists from the announcement to score resumes.
+Missing a required competency term can result in a not-qualified determination, even if you have the experience.

 Common formatting problems in federal resumes

-• Federal resumes should be three to five pages and written in full sentences with specific duties and accomplishments.
-Bullet-only formats leave out the context required for qualification assessments.
+• Federal resumes should be three to five pages with full sentences describing duties and accomplishments.
+Bullet-only formats lack the context required for qualification assessments.

 • Hours per week must be listed for every position.
-Without it, the HR reviewer cannot calculate whether your experience meets the time-in-grade requirement.
+Without it, HR cannot calculate whether your experience meets the time-in-grade requirement.

-• PDF formats can cause issues with USA Staffing and other agency applicant tracking systems.
-Plain text or Word document formats are recommended for USAJOBS submissions.
+• PDF formats can cause issues with USA Staffing.
+Plain text or Word formats are recommended for USAJOBS submissions.

 What gets fixed in your optimized download

-After checking your resume, upgrade to download an ATS-optimized version with keywords aligned to the job announcement, experience sections restructured for federal format requirements, hours per week and GS-level equivalency language added, and competency terms inserted throughout the document.
+Download an ATS-optimized version with keywords aligned to the announcement, experience restructured for federal format, hours per week and GS-level equivalency added, and competency terms inserted throughout.

 Why It Matters